 |---|---|---|---|

-| Color Quality, Refresh Rate | Refresh Rate, OLED Quality, Overall Performance, Black Levels, Customization | There were no pros for this product— | Color Quality, Refresh Rate, HDR Performance, Software |
+| Color Quality, Response Time, Contrast | There were no pros for this product— | Refresh Rate, OLED Quality, Overall Performance, Black Levels, Visuals | Color Quality, Refresh Rate, HDR Performance, Software |

 | Cons for Acer - Predator X27U 27" WQHD QD-OLED 280Hz 0.03ms FreeSync Premium Pro Gaming Monitor with HDR400 (DisplayPort, HDMI) - Black | |||

-| HDR Performance | Brightness, Connectivity | There were no cons for this product— | There were no cons for this product— |
+| HDR Performance | There were no cons for this product— | Brightness, Connectivity | There were no cons for this product— |

 Customers often highlight the Predator X27U monitor for its fantastic display quality.
 The monitor's picture quality seems to be a strong selling point, leaving customers impressed.